 - What their business is (i.e. your business is not to develop a new course on productivity.
 It is to make people more efficient to their life and work.
 See the difference?),

 - Who their prospect are (i.e. you don’t sell to anyone.
 If you sell to anybody, usually you sell to nobody.
-You address to an audience, comprising of men and women from 25-65 years old, having a steady job and income, living in USA, Europe, owns a house, have internet access, etc. You need to focus on who you sell your products/service to, and find out what their needs are in order to customize your message – product or service – on his/her requirements.)
+You address to an audience, consisting of men and women from 25-65 years old, having a steady job and income, living in USA, Europe, owns a house, have internet access, etc. You need to focus on who you sell your products/service to, and find out what their needs are to customize your message – product or service – on his/her requirements.)

 People usually believe that if they have a great idea about what they want to teach and can implementing it in-house, it will be a huge success.

 A great idea is, … great!
 But not all ideas are equal not all ideas worth become a reality.
 Obviously, you would have seen many goofy things around, wondering why people get into the trouble of doing them.